 Pinterest ("Pinterest") respects the intellectual property rights of others and expects its users to do the same.
 It is Pinterest's policy, in appropriate circumstances and at its discretion, to disable and/or terminate the accounts of users who repeatedly infringe or are repeatedly charged with infringing the copyrights or other intellectual property rights of others.

-If you are a copyright owner, or are authorized to act on behalf of one, or authorized to act under any exclusive right under copyright, please report alleged copyright infringements taking place on or through the Site by completing the following DMCA Notice of Alleged Infringement and delivering it to Pinterest's Designated Copyright Agent.
+If you are a copyright owner, or are authorized to act on behalf of one, or authorized to act under any exclusive right under copyright, please report alleged copyright infringements taking place on or through the Site by completing the following DMCA Notice of Alleged Infringement ("Notice") and delivering it to Pinterest's Designated Copyright Agent.
 Upon receipt of the Notice as described below, Pinterest will take whatever action, in its sole discretion, it deems appropriate, including removal of the challenged material from the Site.
-DMCA Notice of Alleged Infringement ("Notice").
+If Pinterest removes or disables access to content in response to a Notice, we may notify the user with details about the Notice so that they can submit a counter-notice.
+Pinterest may also send a complete copy of the Notice to users where appropriate.

-You can do this quickly by using our easy-to-use web form:
+You can quickly submit a Notice by using our easy-to-use web form:

 If you'd prefer not to use our form, please provide the following information to our Designated Copyright Agent: